What is Second Home Insurance?

 Should I insure a second home on its own or with my main home?

-It all depends on your insurance budget, the quality of cover desired, and the sums insured required for both properties.
+It all depends on your insurance budget, the level of cover desired, and the sums insured required for both properties.

-If you insure your main home with a high value home insurance product, then it could be better adding your second property to this policy.
-You will benefit from more flexible terms and a higher quality of cover.
+If you insure your main home with a high value home insurance product, then you may benefit from more flexible terms on your second property if you add it to your existing policy.

 However, if your main home is insured with a standard online product, then a separate insurance policy for your second property could be the way forward.
-The quality of product will be adequate for your needs and the cost will be lower.
-Once we assess your needs, we can recommend the most suitable way forward.
+Once we assess your needs, we can recommend the most suitable solution and provide second home insurance quotes tailored to you.